22080331/REPORT--GROUP-9/README.md

 COMPARATIVE ANAYLYSIS 📊

   ![](images/NAM1.png)

+Normal distribution chart

-The chart analyzes the average height trend of NBA players by position, with the height difference between positions becoming more and more pronounced.
+The histogram chart analyzes the average height trend of NBA players by position, with the height difference between positions becoming more and more pronounced.

 Center: The height distribution graph of the Center is skewed to the right, indicating that most players in this position are above average in height.

 Forward: The height distribution graph of the Forward is quite symmetrical, indicating that the height distribution of players in this position is relatively even.

 Guard: The height distribution graph of the Guard is skewed to the left, indicating that most players in this position are below average in height.

 LONGEVITY